($1,157) Cost to ship a car from Albuquerque, NM to Baltimore, MD

 Factors affecting Albuquerque to Baltimore car shipping costs

-When transporting your vehicle from Albuquerque to Baltimore, these factors will influence the cost:
+When you’re arranging vehicle transport from Albuquerque to Baltimore, keep these cost factors in mind:

 Transport method